Named UPRR Locomotives, 1864-1867

-- Hoxie Sale -- A separate page for locomotives sold to contractor H. M. Hoxie in December 1964, and "recovered" by UP in 1867
+- Hoxie Sale -- Information about the locomotives sold to contractor H. M. Hoxie in December 1964, and "recovered" by UP in 1867

 - Richard E. Prince Research -- A transcription, and scans of the original handwritten notes by Richard Prince concerning UP's earliest locomotives (courtesy of Gordon McCulloh)

 (All locomotives were 4-4-0 wheel arrangement, except "Bellevue" UPRR 12, which was a 2-6-0.)

 |Major General Sherman||UPRR 1||Danforth, Cooke||||Sep 1864||Jul 1865||1880||O&RV 4||3|